EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

       - Or the amount of slots to increase/decrease on each growth step when given in an arc repeat section.
       - Ships/slots are distributed evenly over the arc between the start and the end coordiate.
    - `skip [first] [last]` Indicates if the first and/or last slot in the arc needs to be skipped.
+   - `centered` Indicates that the arc grows from the center instead of the start position.
    - `repeat`: Section for repeating an arc when the formation needs to grow.
       - Repeat arcs that reach a size of 0 will not repeat further.